r09491/solar_checker/README.md

 the solarbank to the power grid.

 The following is the output of a log day on the HTTP server.
-It shows the components with the minutely  power flow in my system.

-There is an extreme high power import from the grid since my wife switched the dryer on!

-Very low sun power since the sun is alomost set.
+It shows the components with the minutely power flow.
+There is an extreme high power import from the grid since my wife switched the dryer on.
+Very low sun power since the sun is almost set!
+Battery not charged!

 ![alt text](images/solar_checker_logday.png)

 For each month and year an overview can be calculated showing the power imported from the grid in blue and the solar power produced in grey.
-Positive grey values are actually consumed in the home, negative grey values are donated to the power grid.
+Positive grey values are consumed in the home, negative grey values are donated to the power grid.

 ![alt text](images/solar_checker_logmonth.png)

-In July I was on vacation on the days with small blue bars.

-There are some days without blue when my smartmeter was not working.
+In July I was on vacation in the period with small blue bars.
+On the days without blue my smartmeter was not working.
 My solar system produced 101.8 kWh.
 67% were directly used which resulted in an saving of 24.98€.
 Nevertheless I still have to pay 13.85€ to my supplier and he gets energy worth 12.57€ as a present.

 ---